Famous and Infamous People You Probably Didn't Know Had Music Careers

 The British national treasure and Jaws (from the Bond films) lookalike, Tommy Cooper, was a comedian who appealed to audiences of all ages.
 He was born in Wales to a Welsh father and English mother, but moved to England as a child.
 Both countries claim him as their own.

-Famous for dying from a heart attack live on stage in front of millions of viewers during the TV show Live From Her Majestys, Cooper was a skilled magician, whose tricks deliberately went wrong, but he would often misdirect his audience by getting one right, occasionally.
+Famous for dying from a heart attack live on stage in front of millions of viewers during the TV show Live From Her Majestys in 1984, Cooper was a skilled magician, whose tricks deliberately went wrong, but he would often misdirect his audience by getting one right, occasionally.

 In 1961, Cooper had a hit in the U.K. with "Don't Jump Off The Roof Dad" which reached number 40 on the U.K. charts.